foxsae/The-One-True-Lisp-Style-Guide/README.md

   * **Consensus:** It's well spoken of.
 ### 14. Recursion
   * **Consensus:**  Recursion is good for recursive data structures.
+### 15. Type Checking
+  * **Consensus:** If you know the type, you should make it explicit.
+This helps the compiler and those who need to read your code.

 # LONG FORM EXPLANATIONS FROM SOURCES